 8 July 2000; Silver Creek, Minnesota; 0600 hrs

-Daniel sat just on the grass just outside the cabin, so he heard when Jack came around from the back and looked up, feeling embarrassed for no good reason.
+Daniel sat on the grass just outside the cabin, so he heard when Jack came around from the back.
+He looked up, feeling embarrassed for no good reason.
 "Jack.
 Good morning," he said.

 "You shave with a straight razor?"
 Jack said in an odd voice.